Inside Facebook: Bad Tests Are Worse Than Product Issues with Dan Abramov

 Michaela: [00:24:18] Well, I don't think you have to make him life commitment out of everything that you do.
 And I mean, you are stepping away from something means that there is space that somebody else can fill up, which, you know, gives opportunities to others as well.
 So I think it can be a good thing as well.
 It's always how you want to see it.

 Dan: [00:24:36] So it's a.
 Yes, but it's also kind of like a Tom Sawyer move where, you know, like when, when he says like, Oh, it's so amazing to paint this fence. and then like, he finds people to paint the fence for him, but it's still, especially like if those people are in the same position that I was, which is, like I wasn't working on this full time.

-It’s just like a side thing and I was, had a job.
-And so it’s kind of like unpaid labor.
-And, if I get paid to the open sores and I hand off tasks to somebody who doesn’t get paid to do that, then it’s, it’s like, sure.
-Maybe that will give them some opportunities to like, speak at meetups or like at conferences or like, Get a better job in the future with like improve their portfolio but also like, not necessarily, and they’re not necessarily, you’re going to be able to take advantage of it.
+It's just like a side thing and I also had a job.
+And so it's kind of like unpaid labor.
+And, if I get paid to the open source and I hand off tasks to somebody who doesn't get paid to do that, then it's, it's like, sure.
+Maybe that will give them some opportunities to like, speak at meetups or like at conferences or like, Get a better job in the future with like improve their portfolio but also like, not necessarily, and they're not necessarily, you're going to be able to take advantage of it.
 And like the whole system where it got to have to do it is, well, when I have to pick up this optional work, just to kind of be competitive in the marketplace is also kind of weird.

 So I dunno how I feel about that.

 Michaela: [00:25:40] Yeah, I am a mother of two and I know exactly what you're talking about.
 I know what it means that you cannot put in all the hours that you want, especially with the contributions outside of the regular work.
 There are just simple, plain limitations for some people on how much work they can put in and yeah, I really liked that.